 Supply Chain Accountability Standards:

-• Supplier Selection: As part of our initiative to identify and mitigate risk BlueCrest’s Supply Chain and Procurement functions engage in verifications of suppliers to evaluate and address risks of human trafficking and slavery in the supplier's quality, environmental, human resources, and security standards and operations.
+- Supplier Selection: As part of our initiative to identify and mitigate risk BlueCrest’s Supply Chain and Procurement functions engage in verifications of suppliers to evaluate and address risks of human trafficking and slavery in the supplier's quality, environmental, human resources and security standards and operations.
 These verifications are conducted in connection with BlueCrest’s pre-contract due diligence and evaluation process as further detailed in the section below on “Risk-based assessments and audits”.
 Once approved the supplier must contractually commit to meeting the standards set by BlueCrest or be subject to restrictions or termination of their contractual relationship with us.
 Key suppliers are also subject, through contractual provisions preserving audit rights for BlueCrest and any third-party reviewer retained by BlueCrest, to a review of their facilities.
-We currently do not conduct any verification regarding whether our suppliers use labor brokers.
+We currently do not conduct direct verification of whether our suppliers use labour brokers; we recognise this as a risk area and are taking steps to strengthen our due diligence in this regard, including reviewing our supplier questionnaires to capture labour recruitment practices.

-• treat all employees with respect and do not use corporal punishment, threats of violence, or other forms of physical coercion or harassment.
-Every supplier should have a policy that prohibits inappropriate conduct and a process for employees to report such conduct for the supplier’s investigation and resolution.
+- treat all employees with respect and not use corporal punishment, threats of violence or otherforms of physical coercion or harassment.
+Every supplier should have a policy that prohibitsinappropriate conduct and a process for employees to report such conduct for supplier’sinvestigation and resolution.

 TRAINING

-To better sensitize our supply chain employees to the risks of modern slavery and human trafficking in our supply chains and our business, we continue to provide live training to that staff.
-All BlueCrest employees receive training on our Code of Conduct which requires their compliance with the law and BlueCrest policy on a periodic basis.
-Both management and non-management employees in our Supply Chain and Procurement functions will periodically receive refresher training on human trafficking and slavery risk mitigation and avoidance.
+To better sensitise our employees to the risks of modern slavery and human trafficking in our supply chains and our business, we continue to provide training to all relevant staff.
+All BlueCrest employees receive annual training on our Code of Conduct, which requires their compliance with law and BlueCrest policy.
+Management and non-management employees in our Supply Chain, Procurement, HR and Finance functions receive annual refresher training specifically focused on human trafficking and slavery risk identification, mitigation and avoidance, including how to recognise warning signs and report concerns.